core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 {{discovery-pub-sub}} provides an example where a group observation is discovered.
 The example assumes a CoRAL namespace {{I-D.ietf-core-coral}}, that contains properties analogous to those in the content-format application/informative-response+cbor.

 Note that the information about the transport protocol used for the group observation is not expressed through a dedicated element equivalent to 'tp_id' of the informative response (see {{sssec-transport-specific-encoding}}).
-Instead, it is expressed through the scheme component of the two URIs specified as 'tp_info_srv' and 'tp_info_cli', where the former specifies the addressing information of the server (like 'tpi_server' in {{ssssec-udp-transport-specific}}), while the latter specifies the addressing information where multicast notifications are sent to (like 'tpi_client' in {{ssssec-udp-transport-specific}}).
+Instead, it is expressed through the scheme component of the two URIs specified as 'tp_info_server' and 'tp_info_client', where the former specifies the addressing information of the server (like 'tpi_server' in {{ssssec-udp-transport-specific}}), while the latter specifies the addressing information where multicast notifications are sent to (like 'tpi_client' in {{ssssec-udp-transport-specific}}).

 ~~~~~~~~~~~
 Request:

     GET </ps/topics?rt=oic.r.temperature>
-    Accept: application/coral+cbor
+    Accept: 65087 (application/coral+cbor)

 Response:

     2.05 Content
-    Content-Format: application/coral+cbor
+    Content-Format: 65087 (application/coral+cbor)

     rdf:type [ = <http://example.org/pubsub/topic-list>,
            topic [ = </ps/topics/1234>,
-               tp_info_srv <coap://[2001:db8::1]>,
+               tp_info_server <coap://[2001:db8::1]>,
+               tp_info_client <coap://[ff35:30:2001:db8::123]>,
                tp_info_token "7b"^^xsd::hexBinary,
-               tp_info_cli <coap://[ff35:30:2001:db8::123]>,
                ph_req "0160.."^^xsd::hexBinary,
                last_notif "256105.."^^xsd::hexBinary,
            ]